 the Director General may accept the tender or application and, subject to subsection (1a) and section 16(8), issue the tenderer or applicant with a set of taxi number plates, sufficient for one vehicle and of an approved type, which may be used subject to any conditions imposed under section 20(1).

-(1a) If section 16(7) applies and without limiting subsection (2), the Director General may issue a set of taxi plates in respect of the application only if satisfied that the relevant person has divested himself or herself of the ownership, or interest in the ownership, of the restricted taxi plates.
+(1a) If an application for taxi plates was subject to the condition referred to in section 16(2a), a set of taxi plates may be issued under subsection (1) in respect of the application only if the Director General is satisfied that the condition has been complied with.

 (1b) For the purposes of subsection (1a), the applicant is to provide the Director General with any information or documents that the Director General may require, including information verified by a statutory declaration.